Classroom Extension

 The natural world is full of wonders — keep your eyes open, and you might spot some of these butterflies in your own backyard!

-You've completed the Blooms & Butterflies adventure!
-You now know about host plants, camouflage, butterfly mimicry, and so much more.
+Your metamorphosis is now complete!
+You have transformed into a Junior Lepidopterist.
+You now know about host plants, camouflage, butterfly vs moth differences, metamorphosis, and so much more.

 Thank you for visiting the Franklin Park Conservatory & Botanical Gardens virtual meadow.